 CONSTRUCTION ALERT: Building Industry Fairness (Security of Payment) Bill 2017: Securing a fairer payment regime for subcontractors in Queensland – but at what cost?

 This week the Queensland government introduced the Building Industry Fairness (Security of Payment) Bill 2017 (the Bill).
 The Bill contains the most controversial, radical and wide-reaching amendments to legislation governing the building and construction industry since the initial introduction of the Building and Construction Industry Payments Act 2004 (BCIPA) in 2004.
 The maximum penalties facing […]

-The purpose of this newsletter is to provide government lawyers with a digestable and relevant snapshot of current news, case law and legislation.
-We intend it to be a useful resource for government lawyers.
-With this in mind, we welcome feedback or suggestions for areas of interest at any time.
-View PDF below to load newsletter.
+The purpose of this newsletter is to provide government lawyers with a digestible and relevant snapshot of current news, case law and legislation.
+We welcome feedback or suggestions for areas of interest at any time.

 Commercial arbitrations are held between parties to a contract exclusively, meaning non-parties cannot be joined to arbitration proceedings.
 This article considers the circumstances that may arise where a contract has an arbitration clause, and a party outside of the contract is partially liable for a claimant’s loss.
 There are a number of questions that arise […]

 Without doubt the biggest story of the past fortnight is the appointment of the Honourable Justice Ferguson to replace the retiring Chief Justice Warren as Chief Justice of the Supreme Court of Victoria.
 We congratulate Her Honour, a solicitor before her appointment to the court, on her elevation.
 IBAC has been active over the past […]